Free EVENING IoT workshop on the RESTful AT&T M2X Data Service APIs

-This workshop will be taught by subject matter experts from AT&T’s Plano Foundry Innovation Center, the hub of AT&T's leading-edge IoT research.
-It also will provide a great opportunity to network with AT&T and your fellow mobile developers.
+This workshop will be taught by AT&T subject matter experts and AT&T Developer Program staff.
+It is also a great opportunity to network with AT&T and your fellow mobile developers.

-The event is free and we will be serving dinner.
-If you are an app or device developer planning or already developing IoT devices then this is the event for you.
+The event is free and we will be serving dinner before the workshop.
+If you are an app or device developer working independently or with a company planning or already producing mobile applications and/or IoT devices then this is the event for you.
 Space is limited so register now.

-Find out how carrier APIs from the AT&T Developer Program can benefit you, your app, and your device strategy.
+Find out how carrier APIs from the AT&T Developer Program can benefit you and your app and device strategy.
 We look forward to meeting you!